TrumanPhd/TrumanPhd/README.md

 The future is belong to AI!
 Deep learning lover!
 ## Applying PhD for AI4sci EECS
-## Research interest: Smart Grid---The Application of AI in power grid, LLM, AIGC
+## Research interest: Smart Grid---The Application of AI in power grid, LLM, AIGC, Deep Reinforcement learning
 ## News
 2023.7 sharing awesome paper at <a href="https://space.bilibili.com/66821377/">bilibili</a>